QA4IQI/qa4iqi-extraction/README.md

 * The output pyRadiomics features will be stored in the mounted volume ~/dockerbuild/qa4iqi, in the directory 'out_radiomics/' as a .csv file.

+## Reference images
-The QA4IQI reference data can be downloaded here: https://www.dropbox.com/s/yf5cqprkyuxwcwv/refData.zip?dl=0
+The QA4IQI reference data (used for printing the phantom) can be downloaded here: https://www.dropbox.com/s/yf5cqprkyuxwcwv/refData.zip?dl=0

+## Phantom Scans Dataset
+The dataset of phantom scans is available on TCIA here : https://doi.org/10.7937/a1v1-rc66